hean01/pomo/README.md

 # pomo

-_pomo_ is a small AVR project thats help you to manage the pomodore method.
+_pomo_ is a small AVR project thats help you to manage the pomodoro method.
 [Pomodoro](https://en.wikipedia.org/wiki/Pomodoro_Technique) is a time management method to increase mental agility.